DesktopECHO/kWSL/README.md

 This will take a few minutes, please wait...
 ```

-The installer will download all the necessary packages to convert the Windows Store Ubuntu 20.04 image into KDE Neon User Edition.
+The installer will download all the necessary packages to transform the [Focal base image](https://cloud-images.ubuntu.com/focal/current/) into KDE Neon User Edition.
 Reference times will vary depending on system performance and the presence of antivrirus software.
 A fast system/network can complete the install in about 10 minutes.

 ```
 [ 2:47:40] Installing Ubuntu 20.04 LTS (~1m30s)